AnnaUNC/Obesity-Rates-vs-Food-Availability-on-a-National-Level-/README.md

 ##Obesity Rates vs. Food Availability On a National Level    for some reason this isn't working here?

 **What is included in this repository***
--The Python3 notebook documenting the manipulation of the raw data into a subset of new data.
+1. The Python3 notebook documenting the manipulation of the raw data into a subset of new data.
--The original raw data: CountyHealthData_2014-2015.csv -The modified data subset: Subset.csv
+2. The original raw data: CountyHealthData_2014-2015.csv
+3. The modified data subset: Subset.csv
--Three heatmap visualizations depicting the prevalence of Adult Obesity, Limited Access to Healthy Foods, and Food Insecurity across the state of North Carolina
+4. Three heatmap visualizations depicting the prevalence of Adult Obesity, Limited Access to Healthy Foods, and Food Insecurity across the state of North Carolina
--README file
+5. README file

 **Purpose**: to qualitatively and quantitatively illustrate the relationship between Adult Obesity, Limited Access to Healthy Foods, and Food Insecurity across the state of North Carolina.